 A special manager must give such security as may be prescribed1; and the appointment of the special manager2 does not take effect until the person appointed has given, or, if the court allows, undertaken to give, security to the applicant for the appointment3.
 A person appointed as special manager may give security either specifically for a particular bankruptcy, or generally for any bankruptcy in relation to which that person may be appointed as special manager4.

-The amount of the security must be not less than the value of the bankrupt's estate, property or business in relation to which the special
+The amount of the security must be not less than the value of the bankrupt's estate,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL